wultra/mobile-utility-server/docs/Mobile-Utility-Server-2.1.0.md

 ### Spring Boot 4 and Jackson 3

-PowerAuth Cloud has been migrated to Spring Boot 4 and Jackson 3.
+Mobile Utility Server has been migrated to Spring Boot 4 and Jackson 3.